JetBrains/Qodana/topics/python-draft.md

                -e QODANA_TOKEN="&lt;cloud-project-token&gt;" \
                %qd-image%
         </code-block>
-        <p>In your browser, open <a href="https://qodana.cloud">Qodana Cloud</a> to examine inspection results.
+        <p>In your browser, open <a href="https://qodana.cloud">Qodana Cloud</a> to examine analysis results.
             Here, you can also reconfigure the analysis, see the <a href="ui-overview.md"/> section for details.</p>
     </tab>
 </tabs>

+### Run %product% in CI/CD pipelines

-Now you can set up analysis in CI/CD pipelines, for example [GitHub Actions](github.md).
+You can also set up analysis in various CI/CD tools.
+These examples will be used as a basis further in this section.

+#### GitHub Actions

 <include from="lib_qd.topic" element-id="github-basic-configuration"/>

+#### Jenkins

+Make sure that these plugins are installed on your Jenkins instance:

+* [Docker](%Dplugin%) and [Docker Pipeline](%DPplugin%) are required for running Docker images
+* [git](%Gplugin%) is required for git operations in Jenkins projects

+Make sure that Docker is installed and accessible by Jenkins.

+If applicable, make sure that Docker is accessible by the `jenkins` user as described in the [Manage Docker as a non-root user](%Dockeraccess%) section of the Docker documentation.

+Create a Multibranch Pipeline project as described on the [Jenkins documentation portal](%MultipipeCreate%).

+In the root directory of your project repository, create the `Jenkinsfile`.
+This file will contain Jenkins configuration scripts described in this section.

-Here is the [Jenkins Pipeline](jenkins.md) configuration sample:
+Here is the Jenkins Pipeline configuration snippet for running %product%:

 ```groovy
 pipeline {